openSUSE/news-o-o/_posts/2010-04-17-opensuse-weekly-news-issue-119-is-out.markdown

 ####  [Ghacks.net/Jack Wallen: Luckybackup: Linux backup made easy](http://www.ghacks.net/2010/04/13/luckybackup-linux-backup-made-easy/)

 "There are a lot of backup tools out there.
 From the overly simple to the overly complex.
 Many of those backup tools go unnoticed and unused.
 Some of them get recognized as the outstanding projects they are.
 One of those tools is Luckybackup.
-This tool was awarded Sourceforgeâ€™s best new project of 2009.
+This tool was awarded Sourceforge’s best new project of 2009.
 There is a reason for that.
-Luckybackup is a simple to use backup tool that can backup both to a local machine and to a remote machine â€“ with a user-friendly gui and all the features you would expect in a backup tool."
+Luckybackup is a simple to use backup tool that can backup both to a local machine and to a remote machine – with a user-friendly gui and all the features you would expect in a backup tool."
 Lackybackup packages for openSUSE are available via [1-Click install](http://software.opensuse.org/search?p=1&baseproject=ALL&q=luckyBackup).

 ####  [MakeTechEasier/Joshua Price: Choosing The Best Linux Filesystem For Your PC](http://maketecheasier.com/choosing-the-best-linux-filesystem/2010/04/13)

-"If youâ€™re a Linux user, youâ€™ve likely been asked at some point if you want Ext3, Ext4, XFS, ReiserFS, Btrfs, or one of many other filesystem acronyms.
+"If you’re a Linux user, you’ve likely been asked at some point if you want Ext3, Ext4, XFS, ReiserFS, Btrfs, or one of many other filesystem acronyms.
 This choice confuses new and old users alike, and like all software, the options change as technology improves.
-Many people probably donâ€™t care what filesystem they use as long as itâ€™s stable and reasonably fast, but how do you know which one that is?
+Many people probably don’t care what filesystem they use as long as it’s stable and reasonably fast, but how do you know which one that is?
 This guide will attempt to cover the basic differences between the most common options, and provide the pros and cons of each choice."

 ####  [Linux.com/Joe Brockmeier: Ncat: The Network Swiss Army Knife](http://www.linux.com/learn/tutorials/299815-ncat-the-network-swiss-army-knife-)